I am currently a postdoc at the Center for Macroecology, Evolution and Climate at the University of Copenhagen, advised by Carsten Rahbek.

 I am an evolutionary macroecologist with a broad background in biogeography, phylogenetics, and climate change science.
 My research focuses on how macroevolutionary and macroecological processes work together to generate broad-scale biodiversity patterns.
 In service of this work, I assemble large datasets from natural history collections and the observations of citizen scientists.
 I am also developing new tools to better document the process of generating geographic datasets, in order facilitate repeatable, transparent science.
 While fishes are my primary interest, I also work with butterflies, birds and plants to understand the ubiquity of biogeographic patterns.

-When I'm not in front of my computer, you might find me out hiking or biking with a pair of binoculars and a camera, at the farmer's market looking for novel local produce, in the kitchen fermenting something, or on the balcony with a book.
+When I'm not in front of my computer, you might find me out hiking or biking with a pair of binoculars and a camera, in the kitchen fermenting something, or on the balcony with a book.